akumar2709/Fides/Generative Training/ReadMe.md

 # Fides Generative Training

+Note - To start using the Generative Training framework, you need to train a verification model and a service model.

 GACN_cifar.py can be used train the detector on cifar10 or cifar100.
 Run -
 ```bash
 	$   python GACN_cifar.py [dataset name] [verifiation model] [service model]